payjoin/rust-payjoin/ohttp-relay/README.md

 ## Usage

-Run ohttp-relay by setting `PORT` and `GATEWAY_ORIGIN` environment vaiables.
+Run ohttp-relay by setting `PORT` and `GATEWAY_ORIGIN` environment variables.
 For example, to relay from port 3000 to an OHTTP Gateway Resource at `https://payjo.in`, run the following.

 ```console
 PORT=3000 GATEWAY_ORIGIN='https://payjo.in' cargo run